Medically reviewed by Drugs.com. Last updated on Mar 30, 2022.

 - Diabetes.
-Diabetes increases the risk of coronary artery disease, which leads to angina and heart attacks by speeding up atherosclerosis and increasing your cholesterol levels.
+Diabetes increases the risk of coronary artery disease, which leads to angina and heart attacks by speeding up atherosclerosis and increasing cholesterol levels.

 - High blood pressure.
 Over time, high blood pressure damages arteries by accelerating hardening of the arteries.

-- Stress.
-Stress can increase your risk of angina and heart attacks.
-Too much stress, as well as anger, also can raise your blood pressure.
-Surges of hormones produced during stress can narrow your arteries and worsen angina.
+- Emotional stress.
+Too much stress and anger can raise blood pressure.
+Surges of hormones produced during stress can narrow the arteries and worsen angina.

-The chest pain that occurs with angina can make doing some normal activities, such as walking, uncomfortable.
+The chest pain that occurs with angina can make doing some activities, such as walking, uncomfortable.
 However, the most dangerous complication is a heart attack.

-Common signs and symptoms of a heart attack include:
+Warning signs and symptoms of a heart attack include:

 - Increasing episodes of chest pain